neraiv/autonomus_car_sim_base_ros2/README.md

 # autonomus_car_sim_base_ros2
 This is base simulation for autonomus car projects using Yolov5 and OpenCV.
-This package tested in ROS2 Galactic
+This package tested in ROS2 Galactic.
+Package contains basic lane_tracking and yolov5 based scripts.

 # Install ROS2
 This package tested in ROS2 Galactic but u can use it with other ROS2 distros after making minimal changes.